indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 The broader aim of blockchain is to provide a platform for recording transactions between two parties in an **open**, **efficient**, **verifiable**, and **secured** manner.
-In the next few sections, I will go over the basic concepts of blockchain and how it achieves the afformentioned goals.
+In the next few sections, I will go over the basic concepts of blockchain and how it achieves the aforementioned goals.

 #### Open Ledger